vipickering/vincentp/_drafts/2017-02-15-optimising-my-jekyll-workflow.md

 ## Further Speed Optimisations

-HTTPS is a great start, coupled with a better deployment process to boot and  keeping our site on GitHub, you should already see a speed increase.
+HTTPS is a great start, coupled with a better deployment process to boot and keeping the site on GitHub so the code can remain open source.
 But we can do much more.

 I looked at all the other content I was loading in to the page.
 Anything that wasn't basic site structure or content was up for scrutiny.